erikd/distributed-process-play/Readme.md

   package.
 I've used the `Data.Vector.Algorithms.Tim` module for a similar problem in the past.

-* During the second epoch, we need to wait for messages, do a calculation and print a result before the end of that epoch.
+* During the second epoch, I need to wait for messages, do a calculation and print a result before the end of that epoch.
 Would be nice to know definitively if the sending node has finished.
 This suggests that there are two types of message, a message that holds the `(timestamp, random)` pair and a message